Temporal-Aware GPU Resource Allocation for Distributed LLM Inference via Reinforcement Learning: Experiments

 \subsubsection{Load Balance}

 Figure \ref{fig:load_balance_cdf} demonstrates the superior load balancing performance of TORTA across all tested network topologies.
-The cumulative distribution functions reveal that TORTA consistently achieves the lowest load balance coefficients, with mean values of 0.765, 0.743, 0.755, and 0.745 for Abilene, Cost2, Gabriel, and Polska topologies respectively.
+TORTA consistently achieves the highest load balance coefficients with mean values of 0.765, 0.743, 0.755, and 0.745 for Abilene, Cost2, Gabriel, and Polska topologies respectively.
+Compared to the best-performing baseline SkyLB, this represents improvements of 4.4\% (0.765 vs 0.733), 4.1\% (0.743 vs 0.714), 3.6\% (0.755 vs 0.729), and 4.2\% (0.745 vs 0.715) across the four topologies.
+The improvements over other baselines are more substantial: 4.1-6.9\% vs SDIB and 6.8-11.5\% vs RR methods.
 The load balance coefficient $LB$ is defined as:

 where $U_i$ represents the utilization rate of server $i$, $\bar{U}$ is the mean utilization across all servers, $N$ is the total number of active servers, and $CV_{util}$ is the coefficient of variation.
 These results represent substantial improvements over baseline methods, indicating more uniform resource utilization across the distributed infrastructure.